palaeowiggles/PangaeaClient/README.md

 for faster subsequent access.

 The code and libraries is written in pure swift, and should thus be useable on all platforms supporting Swift (macOS, Linux, Windows).
-However, currently only an Xcode project file is provided … Swift package manager installation to follow.
+Swift package manager installation is now implemented.

 Playground Example: